karstenwinter/karstenwinter.github.io/README.md

 [Silver City](silver-city.md) is a small editor for [SimCity 2000](https://en.wikipedia.org/wiki/SimCity_2000) cities written in C# using Silverlight.

-[Flatmania](flatmania.md) is a 2D driving game written in C# using [XNA](https://en.wikipedia.org/wiki/Microsoft_XNA that features a powerful physics engine and externally defined levels.
+[Flatmania](flatmania.md) is a 2D driving game written in C# using [XNA](https://en.wikipedia.org/wiki/Microsoft_XNA) that features a powerful physics engine and externally defined levels.

-[GraphTool](graphtool.md) is an editor written in C# using [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation) for graph-like structures with SVG export.
+[GraphTool](graphtool) is an editor written in C# using [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation) for graph-like structures with SVG export.

 ## JVM programs